Somali Opposition Fighters Cordon Off Parts Of Tense Capital - UrduPoint

 Somali Opposition Fighters Cordon Off Parts Of Tense Capital

-Mogadishu, (UrduPoint / Pakistan Point News - 26th Apr, 2021 ) :Heavily-armed Somali opposition fighters held positions in parts of Mogadishu Monday, a day after clashes with government troops erupted over the president's bid to extend his mandate, in the country's worst political violence in years.
+Mogadishu, (UrduPoint / Pakistan Point News - 27th Apr, 2021 ) :Heavily armed Somali opposition fighters held positions in parts of Mogadishu on Monday, a day after clashes with government troops erupted over the president's bid to extend his mandate, in the country's worst political violence in years.

 Fighters used mounds of earth to barricade roads, while armed men and vehicles mounted with machine guns were stationed in opposition strongholds after the fighting that left three dead.